Shefcoding/Discord-to-Telegram/README.md

 The file may contain any number of such lines, but repeating one destination for the same source can result in repeated messages.

 6. Execute the Program.cs file
+--

+The following fork now reads messages from a discord channel and gets the contract address of an EVM wallet and sends it to a TG channel